christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 You can also define Facades yourself.
 A lot of Laravel packages are using them too.
 So remember, Facades are little helpers for calling Laravel classes.

+##Artisan

+Every good framework has a command-line interface(CLI).
+Laravel's is called
+    Artisan and is build on the Symfony console.
+Artisan provides helpful commands for your developing process.
+There is a lot it can do for you and here are some examples.

+{% highlight PowerShell startinline %}
+// List all Artisan command
+php artisan list

+// Cache your routes
+php artisan route:cache

+// Or create a migration (there is a sperate section about migrations) php artisan migrate:make create_users_table

+{% endhighlight startinline %}

+Make sure to checkout all the other Artisan commands too.
+They will help you develop faster and you do have to take care of the boring stuff.

 ##Controller

 As we have already seen it is possible to respond to routes directly in our